CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * Ratchpak (Dome) Pongmongkol
 * Tested on: OSX Yosemite 10.10.5, i7 @ 2.4GHz 16GB, GT 650M 1024MB (rMBP Early 2013)

-### (TODO: Your README)

-*DO NOT* leave the README to the last minute!
-It is a crucial part of the project, and we will not be able to grade you without a good README.

 GPU Path Tracer
 ========================
 Path tracer is one way of rendering a CG scene.
 This time, we do it on GPU